juadiegaitan/GEN242-2016/vignettes/15_Projects/mydoc_project_07.md

 ## Shared big data space on biocluster

 All larger data sets of the coure projects will be organized in a shared big data space under `/bigdata/gen242/shared`.
-Each group will use a subdirectory named after their project:
+Within this space, each group will read and write data to a subdirectory named after their project:

 + `/bigdata/gen242/shared/RNA-Seq1`
 + `/bigdata/gen242/shared/RNA-Seq2`